fritzel56/rpi-sensors/sensors/README.md

 1. The HY1361 to monitor ambient noise.
 Note this seems to be functionally the same as the WS1381.
 2. The SDS011 to monitor particulate matter levels.

+Not shown here is that there is also a folder within this folder called `data` which contains the local database where data is stored locally.
+The database is titled `measurements.db3` and contains to tables: db and measurements.
+These will need to exist for the code to run.

 # File Guide